 The marinade has three main ingredients that flavor the chicken: mango, cilantro, and coconut.

 It’s very fresh, vibrant, and tropical!
+And it’s absolute heaven when you pair it with even more mango, like this Mango Salsa.
 Let’s make it.

 For the mango, I use frozen mango chunks and then thaw, in order to make it really easy.
 You can cut up fresh mango if you prefer.

 You’ll need 4 cups of mango, and I find it easiest to measure the mango chunks in a big measuring cup: